Wednesday, May 27, 2009

 A few weeks later, I saw them on their bicycles at a nearby shop.
 I waved and smiled.
 They kept on peddling.

-Thieme’s political theory, called the “Laws of Divine Establishment” were crashing around me.
+Thieme called his political theory “Laws of Divine Establishment.”
+Well, this “establishment” was crashing around me.
 According to Thieme, Rhodesia was doing everything right, but it was clear to me that the Rhodesians were just like everyone else, pursuing what was best for themselves.
-There was no good excuse for the laggard pace at which they were bringing black Africans forward into positions of prominence.
+There was no good excuse for the laggard pace at which they were bringing black Africans forward into meaningful roles in Rhodesian society..
 African schooling was primitive, yet schooling for whites was comparable with what could be found in any British Commonwealth nation.

 But, I had no where else to turn.
 We were alone in Bulawayo, cut off from other Christians due to the nature of the cult-like culture infused in us by Thieme that proclaimed only him as our “right pastor-teacher.”
 Even if I wanted to listen to other teachers, I didn’t know of any.
 And if they weren’t the scholars that I believed Thieme to be, how could I respect them?
 Those of us at Berachah really believed that there was no one out there who was teaching bible doctrine like Bob Thieme.
-But, what did we know of others?
+[See 21 — From Jewish Hippie to Texas Conservative] But, what did we know of others?
 We were totally isolated from any teachers other than Thieme.
 I had been listening to Thieme’s taped lessons for more than an hour a day for eight years.
-When would I have had time to receive teaching from others?
+When would I have had time or opportunity to receive teaching from others?

-Maybe it was time for me to reach out to the only other Christian that I knew in that part of Rhodesia--Stan Hannan.
+Maybe it was time for me to reach out to the only other Christian that I knew in that part of Rhodesia--Stan Hannan [38 — Pistol-Packin’ Chaplain].
 After all, he had been the one who had brought me up to speed on my job as a chaplain and he had recently moved to Bulawayo to become pastor of a Baptist church.
 There was no way that I was interested in going to his church--I thought Baptists to just be another dead denomination.
 But, Stan was someone I could talk to.
 I would have to give him a phone call.

 Next: This Phone May Be Tapped!